oxideseven/oxideseven/README.md

-This is the repo for oxideSeven/A.Ham.

-Im learning html, css, js, python, and more to come I'm sure.
+Learning html, css, js, python, and more to come I'm sure.